roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-15 ****** bysubslutjenna© I stuck my tounge out, and her soft folds enveloped it.
+I stuck my tounge out, and her soft folds enveloped it.
 Her body lowered down onto my waiting mouth.
 I couldn't see what Chloe was doing, but I could feel her playing with my tits.
 Doing something.
 However, I was quite well occupied, sucking and licking on Mistress Jane's wet warm pussy.
 Slurping on it.

  This was a rare thing for me.
 Mistress had me screwing loads of men, but aside from that first encounter with the blonde Asian girl, I hadn't had much in the way of lesbo action.
 Not that I felt I was missing anything.
 I have always been about the men.